 Skip to content

 When specifying event content, template syntax is supported.
-Users can render dynamic texts using template variables.
+Users can use template variables to render dynamic text.

 Template Variables